Dyrati/ace_projects/Information/ACE setup for GS1.md

-# ACE Setup For Golden Sun 1:
+# ACE Setup For Golden Sun 1
 This guide is geared towards simplicity (speed is a secondary priority), and should enable you to activate Arbitrary Code Execution even if you've never played the game before.
 It should (hopefully) work for all localizations and consoles.
-To summarize the entire route:
+Summarizing the entire route, you will:
-1. Use custom names
+1. **Use custom names**
 ```
   Isaac  |N=X
   Garet  H!.W